ArtifexSoftware/thirdparty-glfw/README.md

  - Added `glfwSetWindowSizeLimits` for setting absolute and relative size limits
  - Added `glfwSetWindowMonitor` for toggling windows between windowed and full screen modes and moving full screen windows between monitors
+ - Added `glfwGetKeyName` for querying the localized name of printable keys

 ## Contact